ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](random_all.gif)](random_all.gif)

-However please note that any alpha channel will be ignored and lost using this method, as such it is not normally recommended.
+However, please note that any alpha channel will be ignored and lost using this method, as such it is not normally recommended.
-I myself only discovered this ancient feature by accident from the source code.
+I only discovered this ancient feature by accident from the source code.

-Now that you know how to use the operator to correctly generate bitmaps from a color image lets look how the argument effects the range of the dithering.
+Now that you know how to use the operator to correctly generate bitmaps from a color image, let's look how the argument affects the range of the dithering.
 This also shows clearly the 'clumping' of pixels that this dither produces.

 ~~~